Finding a Board Game Group

 Cons:

-Depending on where you work, the people with whom you work, and the company culture, this method of getting a gaming group can have mixed results, especially when it comes to how deep they’re willing to go and whether they’re there to primarily socialize versus to game.
+Depending on where you work, the people with whom you work, and the company culture, this method of getting a board game group can have mixed results, especially when it comes to how deep they’re willing to go and whether they’re there to primarily socialize versus to game.
 Getting people to spare the time by staying in the office late to game can also be difficult if they have outside commitments.

 Finally, the barrier to asking people can be a bit more awkward than asking friends and family.
 You’ll have to put yourself out there to see success on this front, but I’d still encourage that you do so.
 You may be surprised to find how many might be interested.